Spotchi/site/_posts/2019-10-28-Godel-incompleteness.md

 contributing to Hilbert's dream.

 ## Gödel numbering and representability
+<em>This paragraph contains some mathematical notation and contain a sketch of the proof of the
+incompleteness theorems.
+I've tried to make it digestable, but if that's just not your cup of tea, go ahead and skip to the First Incompleteness Theorem section</em>

 Besides consistency, there is another notion which is central to understanding Set
 Theory: representability.
 A weakly representable set has a corresponding formula.
 A given integer is in the set if and only if we can prove the formula to be true for that integer.
 This essentially